All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Do GLP-1 medications directly harm bones?

-GLP-1 medications do not appear to directly damage bone tissue.
+GLP-1 medications don't appear to directly damage bone tissue.
 Some preclinical research actually suggests GLP-1 receptor activation may have modest bone-protective effects.
 The bone density changes seen in patients are primarily driven by weight loss itself, reduced mechanical loading, and nutritional factors rather than a direct pharmacological effect on bone cells.

 Is bone density loss from GLP-1 medications reversible?